MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/nxp.md

 ### Instructions

-1. Run the Windows 10 IOT Core Dashboard and click on *Set up a new device* and insert a SD card into your computer.
+1. Run the Windows 10 IOT Core Dashboard and click on *Set up a new device* and insert an SD card into your computer.
 2. Hook up your NXP device to an external display.
 3. Fill out the fields.
 Select "NXP [i.MX6/i.MX7]" as the device type.
 Make sure to give your device a new name and password.
 Otherwise the default credentials will remain as: